tc39/notes/es9/2018-03/mar-21.md

 - [slides](https://docs.google.com/presentation/d/1q3CGeXqskL1gHTATH_VE9Dhj0VGTIAOzJ1cR0dYqDBk/edit#slide=id.p)

 BFS: I want to discuss a proposal pair to improve creating keys for maps and composite keys.
-I tried to point them under the term of Richer keys.
+I tried to point them under the term of richer keys.
 We have some problems that I encounter somewhat frequently with arbitrary nested maps.
 Multiple object that i'm using as a composer keys.
 We also don't have any way for nested maps when they use synthetic keys.
 You have to manually key if you extend map, and if you extend map you have to crawl-up the prototype chain and use the incorrect one either by accident or by design.
 First thing that I want to talk about is creating a composite key, not value types. you can think of this as a variant of symbol.for.
 If you pass it any sort of references, however many there are, it creates an identmpotent cache symbol, and it will return the same symbol every ttime, it will return the same symbol back every time. its something that can be passed back between realms.
 I do think that the order of arguments matters, basically allows us to have duplicate objects within our value list.
 This, importantly, should not be treated as a solution for value types. it does not have any way to get values back from your symbol.
 So once you get your symbol, you're essentially weakly holding on to those objects.
 It has no way to get your value back from the symbol.
 The global symbol map is weekly holding onto the symbol via this value change.
 So what does this look like?
 Given two object a and b, we can create a composite key.
 Called Symbol.compositeKey, so pretty simple. and then we can use it as a key on an object or pass it into a regular map (not a `WeakMap`) . we can discuss if this should be a reference type or (..?).
 We can use it as a reference type or as a symbol, so that's fine.
 Whenever I go and I set O key, I create a new key with the same compositeKey of A and B. I have access to both their objects, but I can't reproduce the key, but we can still get access to this when using ??? and it can be GC'ed at that point.

 AK: previously you said something about realm can you say what you mean?